PATH-Global-Health/MNTD-tech-docs/README.md

 ## Suggesting topics

-If you have an idea for a topic, please [open an issue in the Github repository](https://github.com/PATH-Global-Health/MNTD-tech-docs/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) and use the #post-idea tag.
+If you have an idea for a topic, please [open an issue in the Github repository](https://github.com/PATH-Global-Health/MNTD-tech-docs/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).
 In the issue you can provide as much details and examples as you wish, and tag contributors you think might be able to build on your concept.

 ## Contributing to the blog